bdeckard92/dupUT/02-Lesson-Plans/13-ORM/README.md

 ## Instructor Notes

-* Be sure to prepare and read over the activities before your class begins.
-Try to anticipate any questions students may have.
+* Be sure to review the activities before class.
+Try to anticipate any questions that students might have.

-* If you don't want to do it live in class, create the databases required for the activities before class.
+* Also before class, create the databases required for the activities (if you don't want to do it live in class).

-* BE VERY CAREFUL NOT TO GO TOO IN DEPTH.
-There are a ton of components that make Sequelize work, but much of it is boilerplate that doesn't need much explanation.
+* It is crucial that you do NOT go too in depth.
+Although many components make Sequelize work, much of it is boilerplate that doesn't need detailed explanation.

-* THIS IS TOUGH STUFF!
-This week, tell your class to not feel discouraged if there are concepts that they can't nail down completely.
-Tell them to try their best, but to speak with you or a TA if they're unsure of anything.
+* This is tough stuff!
+Tell students not to feel discouraged if they struggle to fully comprehend some concepts.
+Encourage them to try their best but to speak with you or a TA if they're unsure of anything.

-* Remind students to complete the Midpoint Survey that covers their journey thus far.
-Clarify that this survey is **not** about the current Module, but is about the entire course up until this point!
-It’s important that they are aware of this in advance and that they take their time to complete the survey.
-This will ultimately help us understand how the program, the curriculum, the instruction, and our support can be improved!
+* Remind students to complete the Midpoint Survey coming up.
+Clarify that this survey is NOT about the current module but is about the entire course until this point!
+It’s important that they're aware of this in advance and that they take their time to complete the survey.
+This will ultimately help us understand how we can improve the program, curriculum, instruction, and support!

 ### Common Pain Points